Clausula (rhetoric): Recent research

 Cicero's speeches typically have a high percentage of clausulae of the "artistic" type, for example 90% in the Catilinarians.
 Even in the letters to Atticus the percentage is 70%.
-In fact, most of the authors analysed by Keeline and Kirby have a majority of artistic-type clausulae.
+In fact, most of the 25 authors analysed by Keeline and Kirby have a majority of artistic-type clausulae.
 Suetonius's biographies have 81%, as do Seneca's letters; Nepos's lives have 70%; Caesar's Gallic War has a slightly lower percentage (63%).
-Even a technical writer such as Vitruvius in his de Architectura has 61%.
+Even a technical writer such as Vitruvius in his de Architectura has 61%, and the medical writer Celsus has 70%.

 Sallust and Livy, however, seem to have avoided the "artistic" clausulae or used them less often.
 Sallust's Jugurthine War has only 46% of such clausulae.
 Livy varies in different parts of his work.
 In books 1–10 the percentage of "artistic" clausulae is 50%, but in books 21–30 it is only 33%.
 The spondaic clausula (as in accēpērunt) is more common in Livy than in other writers, but it too varies, being less common in books 1–10 (29%) and more common in books 21–30 (40%).

 Keeline and Kirby also investigate whether there is any difference in clausula use in historical works between the narrative parts and the speeches.
 For Sallust there appears to be almost no difference.
 However, in Tacitus's Histories there is a difference, since the narrative parts have 56% "artistic" clausulae, while the speeches have 68%.
 (Similar percentages are found in Tacitus's earliest work, the Agricola.)
 However, in Tacitus's last work, the Annals, the difference is much less, the narrative having 56% as before but the speeches only 60%.
 Two other early works of Tacitus, the Dialogus (70%) and the Germania (67%), are more similar to the speeches of the Histories than to the narrative.